TCGO SPECIAL PACKAGE

-The great folks at OOIDA have donated 5 one year memberships to our Christmas Fund.
+The great folks at OOIDA have donated 5 one year membership packages to our Christmas Fund.
 Get yours now while they last.
 All proceeds will go to one of our trucking families in need.

 The Owner-Operator Independent Drivers Association is the international trade association representing the interests of independent owner-operators and professional drivers on all issues that affect truckers.
 The over 150,000 members of OOIDA are men and women in all 50 states and Canada who collectively own and/or operate more than 240,000 individual heavy-duty trucks and small truck fleets.